intgraph/intgraph-content/Object Orinted Design/implement-json-structure.md

 And after all, all these elements are set in a large dict, and this dict is our json string.

 We can represent json structure with a yacc grammar.
-(Maybe not a precise yacc grammar acturally.)
+(Maybe not a precise yacc grammar actually.)

 ```
 json : json_dict